BCCDC-DSI/Python/README.md

 ## Setup

+### April 4th session

+We can assist attendees to install Anaconda/ Git.
+It is not necessary to install GitHub Desktop.

 ### April 5th session

-Please setup an account for the following platforms depending on your personal goals
+Please setup an account for each of the following platforms depending on your personal goals

 | Accounts to obtain | Goals |
 | :-- | :-- |